 This past week was generally better, both in terms of process and writing.
-Through a combination of reflection and tips from Deep Work, I’ve settled on a new daily framework that seems to work for me.
+Through a combination of reflection and tips from Deep Work (by Cal Newport), I’ve settled on a new daily framework that seems to work for me.
 As with everything else, it’ll need to be tested a bit more, but I have found it very helpful in organizing and providing structure to my day.

 This week, I roughed out two additional flash fiction pieces — codenames “the hair thing” and “something something chess.”
 (Literally that is what the Word docs are called.
 I am bad at coming up with titles.
 I’ve read many short stories this year with amazing titles.
 How do?)
 Both need significant rewriting, but the first drafts exist now where they didn’t before, so that’s something.
 I also added several thousand words to a fairytale project.
 This was the thing that started as a short story last week but is quickly becoming something else altogether – I think maybe it wants to be a novel?
 It doesn’t really like labels…